-The DMN Expression editor is the window in which you will define, review and update the details of most of the different DMN element types within your model.
-Primarily, it is used for editing the Value Expressions of Decision elements and BusinessKnowledgeModel elements.
+The DMN Expression Editor is the window in which you will define, review and update the details of most of the different types of DMN element within your model.
+Primarily, it is used for editing the Value Expressions of Decision elements and BusinessKnowledgeModel (BKM) elements.

-A different version of the Expression Editor is displayed for each of the four types of value expression used by Decision elements and BKM elements.
-For BKM elements a second tab window is also presented, for defining the input and output parameters used in calling the BKM.
+A different version of the DMN Expression Editor is displayed for each of the four types of value expression used by Decision elements and BKM elements.
+For BKM elements a second window tab is also presented, for defining the input and output parameters used in calling the BKM.

-Two additional versions of the Expression Editor also exist to support editing of ItemDefintions and InputData elements.
+Two additional versions of the DMN Expression Editor also exist to support editing of ItemDefinitions and InputData elements.

-The toolbar that is displayed and the layout of the window content, is dependent upon the type of DMN element that is currently selected and where applicable, the type of Value Expression being defined.
+The toolbar that is displayed and the layout of the window content are dependent upon the type of DMN element that is currently selected and, where applicable, the type of Value Expression being defined.

-The image below shows the version of the Expression Editor used for defining a Decision Table.
+This image shows the version of the DMN Expression Editor used for defining a Decision Table.
 In this case, the underlying element is a BusinessKnowledgeModel, and so the decision logic is 'invoked' by other elements, with input and output passed via parameters.

-Detailed explanations of the Expression Editor's features for each Element and Expression type are provided in the Help topics that follow.
+Detailed explanations of the DMN Expression Editor's features for each element and expression type are provided in the Help topics that follow this one.